abm89/cloudformation-aws-vpc/README.md

-# cloudformation-aws-vpc
+# CloudFormation - VPC Infrastructure Provisioning
-This is mimicking the terraform-aws-vpc architecture, only built with CloudFormation
+This is mimicking the terraform-aws-vpc architecture, only built with CloudFormation.
+More details to come.